scrapy/scrapy/scrapy/trunk/docs/ref/request-response.rst

-Typically, :class:`Request` objects are generated in the spiders and pass across the system until they reach the Downloader, which executes the request and returns a :class:`Response` object which goes back to the spider that generated the request.
+Typically, :class:`Request` objects are generated in the spiders and pass across the system until they reach the Downloader, which executes the request and returns a :class:`Response` object which travels back to the spider that issued the request.

-Both Request and Response classes contains subclasses which adds additional functionality not required in the base classes.
-See :ref:`ref-request-subclasses` and :ref:`ref-response-subclasses` below.
+Both :class:`Request` and :class:`Response` classes have subclasses which adds additional functionality not required in the base classes.
+These are described below in :ref:`ref-request-subclasses` and :ref:`ref-response-subclasses`.

 Request objects
 ===============

-.. class:: Request(url, callback=None, method='GET', body=None, headers=None, cookies=None, meta=None, encoding='utf-8', dont_filter=False, errback=None)
+.. class:: Request(url[, callback, method, body, headers, cookies, meta, encoding, dont_filter, errback])

     A :class:`Request` object represents an HTTP request, which is usually generated in the Spider and executed by the Downloader, and thus generating